 18. Slack

 Chromebooks lack a proper chat messenger app that feels like it was made for the computer itself.
-Sure, you can use web-based messengers all you want, but that experience will be nowhere near what Slack is going to offer you.
-The fun part is, even the Google Play Store version of this application doesn’t compare to the Linux one, because that’s the beauty of using Linux apps.
+Sure, you can use web-based messengers all you want, but that experience will be nowhere near what Slack will offer you.
+The fun part is that even the Google Play Store version of this application doesn’t compare to the Linux one because that’s the beauty of using Linux apps.

 With Slack, you can enjoy a trouble-free chatting experience with the design amusing you piece by piece.
-Installing this one is also a bit different, but just like VSC and balenaEtcher, both on the list.
-Begin by going to this link and proceed with getting the 64-bit .deb file.
-Once you’ve got that downloaded, move the file to Linux apps, and then double-click on the file to run it.
+Installing this one is also a bit different, just like VSC and balenaEtcher, both on the list.
+Begin by going to this link and getting the 64-bit .deb file.
+Once downloaded, move the file to Linux apps and double-click on the file to run it.
 The installation will start and finish promptly.

-After you’re finished with the download, run the program, and installation will begin by itself.
+After you finish the download, run the program, and installation will begin by itself.
 Here’s Slack in the Linux apps folder.

 19. Virtual Machine Manager

 Virtual Machine Manager is a top-of-the-line Linux app that lets you create a virtual machine of your own.
-This leads an average user into countless ways of utilizing this great feature.
-For starters, this app can possibly let you run Windows 10 on your virtual machine.
+This leads an average user to countless ways of utilizing this great feature.
+This app can let you run Windows 10 on your virtual machine.
 How cool, right?
 All that happening on a Chromebook might feel super tech-forward, but take our word, it’s as basic as accessible as downloading it.

 To install Virtual Machine Manager, type in the following command on the Linux Terminal to get the download rolling.